projf/display_controller/README.md

 The Project F display controller makes it easy to add video output to FPGA projects.
 It's written in Verilog and supports VGA, DVI, and HDMI displays.
 It includes full configuration for 640x480, 800x600, 1280x720, and 1920x1080, as well as the ability to define custom resolutions.
 The design aims to be as generic as possible but does make use of Xilinx Series 7 specific features, such as SerDes.
 See [porting](#porting) for information on adapting the design to other FPGAs.
 This design and its documentation are licensed under the MIT License.

+The [modules](doc/modules.md) doc describes the interfaces and parameters of the display controller modules.
 For tutorials and further information visit [projectf.io](https://projectf.io).

 ## Contents
 - [Display Interface Support](#display-interface-support)